 Various similarity measures have been proposed for comparing representations, among them the most popular ones are based on centered kernel alignment (CKA) \citep{kornblith2019similarity} and canonical correlation analysis (CCA) \citep{Hotelling1936RelationsBT, morcos2018insights}.
 They all share a similar methodology: given a pair of feature representations \emph{of the same input}, they estimate the similarity between them, without considering other examples.
 However, they all perform mediocrely on standard benchmarks.
 Thus, we might question the reliability of their similarity scores, as well as the validity of interpretability insights derived from them.

-Motivated by this, we introduce \method{}, a new similarity measure for interpreting neural networks, based on contrastive learning (CL) \citep{chen2020simple, he2020momentum}.
+Motivated by this, we introduce \method{}, a new similarity measure for interpreting NNs, based on contrastive learning (CL) \citep{chen2020simple, he2020momentum}.
 Contrary to prior work \cite[e.g.,][]{raghu2017svcca,kornblith2019similarity}, which defines closed-form general-purpose similarity measures, \method{} is a learnable similarity measure that uses examples with a high similarity (the \textit{positive} set) and examples that have a low similarity (the \textit{negative} set), to train an encoder that maps representations to the space where similarity is measured.
-In the projected space, representation similarity is maximized with examples from the positive set, and minimized with negative examples.
+In the projected space, representation similarity is maximized with positive examples and minimized with negative examples.
 Our approach allows specializing the similarity measure to a particular domain, to obtain a more reliable and specific analysis.
 The similarity between projected representations is determined using a simpler closed-form measure.